 Neonatal Care - Hatchling aquatic turtles can be a challenge to raise.
 Avoid crowding neonate turtles.
-The Rubbermaid 10-gallon storage container works well for young turtles because it is easily cleaned and the nontransparent sides may offer additional security.
 Hatchlings may be shy and scramble for cover at your approach and can be reluctant to feed.
 Provide hatchlings with cover to retreat under, such as floating pieces of cork, clay flower-pot pieces, plastic leaves (large enough that they cannot be ingested), or a small board or flat rock over two bricks.
-Be certain that cage props are stable, so that they do not shift, and trap young turtles underwater, and drown them.
+Be certain that cage props are stable, so that they do not shift, and trap young turtles underwater and drown them.

-To coerce young turtles to feed, try feeder guppies, small live insects such as two-week-old crickets, mealworms, wax worms, chopped pink mice, small chopped earthworms or soaked, soft, pelleted fish based diets, such as those from Mazuri, ZooMed and Tetra.
+To coerce young turtles to feed, try bloodworms, chopped feeder guppies, small live insects such as two-week-old crickets, mealworms, wax worms, chopped pink mice, small chopped earthworms or soaked, soft, pelleted fish based diets.
 As the hatchlings begin to feed with more vigor, try a wider variety of foods.
 UV lights, proper temperature, and a wide variety of foods are important to prevent metabolic bone disease and ensure proper growth.

 Species Interactions - Some turtle species, such as snapping turtles, large soft-shell turtles, mud and musk turtles and big-headed turtles are aggressive towards other turtles.
 These species can cause severe lacerations and kill other species and should only be kept with others of the same species and size.
+Large size discrepancies between cage mates can also lead to problems.
 In addition, many aquatic turtles can be asymptomatic carriers of Entamoeba invadens, which can cause serious gastrointestinal disease in other reptiles.

 Predators - Predators, especially dogs and racoons, are fond of chewing on turtle shells and appendages and can wreak havoc in a very short time.
 Small turtles can be devoured without a trace.
-Raccoons and opossums will enter yards at night to prey on turtles, often from very far away.
-Other mammals and birds are also potential predators; aquatic turtles should always have screened outdoor cages to avoid mishap.
+Raccoons and opossums will enter yards at night to prey on aquatic turtles, often from far away.
+Other mammals and birds are also potential predators; aquatic turtles should always have screened outdoor cages to avoid mishap or 2 stranded electric perimeter fencing for outdoor ponds

-Parasites - Both captive and wild caught aquatic turtles can have a numbers of parasites, including roundworms, leeches, tapeworms, Coccidia and/or protozoans.
+Parasites - Both captive and wild caught aquatic turtles can have parasites, including roundworms, leeches, tapeworms, Coccidia and/or protozoans.
 Poop sample checks are highly recommended to see if parasites, or their eggs, are present.
 Collect a fresh brown portion of the poop in a cup or plastic bag and a fecal analysis can be performed.

 Hibernation - Only healthy turtles, that normally hibernate, should hibernate, which means they have been eating well through the summer and are in good condition.
 A physical examination, weight check and blood work prior to hibernation is recommended in late summer to early fall.
-Low body weight, weight loss, low blood albumin, anemia or other signs of illness, such as nasal discharge or shell or skin infection, may be indications not to hibernate.
-If the turtle doesn't have sufficient body reserves it will break down its own body to survive.
+Low body weight, weight loss, low blood albumin, anemia, or other signs of illness, such as nasal discharge, shell or skin infections, may be indications not to hibernate.
+If the turtle doesn't have sufficient body reserves, it will break down its own body to survive.
 Aquatic turtles housed outdoors will hibernate in southern California in the winter if they have no supplemental heat.
 Feeding is discontinued in late November or December, as the nights start getting much colder.
 The turtles may remain active in the water or dig into loose soil and leaves outside the pond.
 Feeding can be started again as it warms in March or April.
-Watch for signs of pneumonia such as not floating levelly, from side to side (not front to back), inability to submerge, discharge from the nostrils, or mouth, or not opening the eyes.
-Hypovitaminosis A can develop in animals that were poorly fed prior to hibernation.
+Watch for signs of pneumonia such as not floating levelly from side to side (not front to back), inability to submerge, discharge from the nostrils, or mouth, or not opening the eyes.